 Pretty widely regarded as the best sequel in the Puppet Master series by those who have seen it, Puppet Master III was made very quickly after the also very strong Puppet Master II.
 In fact, it was released the same year.
 What’s amazing about this, though, is that Puppet Master 4 and 5, which were actually shot at the same time, still managed to come out in separate years.

 “If it’s Halloween, it must be Saw.”
-That was the tagline for years.
+That’s what the taglines used to say.
 But Saw would not have become a yearly tradition if that first unexpected, surprising, grisly sequel hadn’t set the bar.
 As great as the first one is, this is the reason it became the defining horror franchise of the 2000s.
 It showed that there was a potential to tell other complicated, different stories based around this concept.

 A Nightmare on Elm Street 4: The Dream Master